szymon5/giacom-task/README.md

 Given more time:
+1. Create swagger spec.
-1. Create statistics how long does a call last between caller and recipient.
+2. Create statistics how long does a call last between caller and recipient.
 Suggestion (for a further time):
 Introduction to AI -> teach an ANN to determine (predict?) which days caller will call recipient and how long that call might take.